Ubayx23/gpasim/README.md

 # GPAsim

-GPAsim is a simple web application that allows college students to simulate their GPA for an upcoming semester.
-Users can enter a list of courses with their unit counts and expected letter grades, and the app calculates and displays the resulting semester GPA.
+GPAsim is a simple web application that allows college students to simulate their GPA.
+Users can enter a list of courses with their unit counts and letter grades, and the app automatically calculates and displays both semester and cumulative GPA.

 ## Features

-- Add and remove course rows dynamically
+- **Add and remove courses**: Dynamically add or remove course rows
-- Enter course name (optional), units, and expected letter grade
+- **Grade selection**: Dropdown menu for letter grades (A-F) to ensure valid input
+- **Input validation**: Prevents empty or zero unit values
+- **Automatic GPA calculation**:
+  - Cumulative GPA automatically calculated from all courses entered
+  - Updates in real-time as courses are added, modified, or removed
+- **Clean UI**: Modern, minimal design with improved spacing and typography
+- **Clear all button**: Quickly remove all courses at once
-- Calculate GPA using a standard 4.0 scale
+- **Accurate calculations**: GPA rounded to 2 decimal places using standard 4.0 scale
-- Display total units and semester GPA

 ## Tech Stack

 - **Next.js** (App Router)
-- **React**
+- **React** with TypeScript
-- **TypeScript**
+- **CSS Modules** for styling
-- Client-side only (no backend required)
+- **Client-side only** (no backend required, all calculations happen in the browser)

 ## Getting Started